 The museum hosts temporary exhibits and permanent displays like Spanish armor, Historic wood carvings, and arts like paintings, vintage photos, and classic fashion pieces.

 6. Rio Grande Nature Center State Park

-Located on the northeast bank of the Rio Grande River in downtown, Rio Grande Nature Center State Park introduces geology, ecology and shows the history of the Rio Grande Valley.
+Located on the northeast bank of the Rio Grande River in downtown, Rio Grande Nature Center State Park introduces geology, and ecology and shows the history of the Rio Grande Valley.

 The mighty Rio Grande River offers astonishing views and invaluable nature around the place.
 You can also go camping on the grounds.
 For camping, you can also look in the southwest in Canyon Vista Campground in Arizona.